TheUnproductive/SeriesDownloader/README.md

 ## Dependencies
 This script needs Python 3.10 to run
 Make sure to have youtube-dl and/or yt-dlp installed
+(Windows users can use the provided exe files)

 ## Usage
 Add the links to download to the `videos.txt` file.